Yangon: Contemporary Yangon (1948–present)

 Soon after Burma's independence in 1948, many colonial-era names of streets and parks were changed to more nationalistic Burmese names.
 In 1989, the military junta changed the city's English name to "Yangon", along with many other changes in English transliteration of Burmese names.
 (The changes have not been accepted by many Burmese who consider the junta unfit to make such changes, nor by many publications and news bureaus, including, most notably, the BBC and foreign nations including the United Kingdom and the United States.)

 Since independence, Yangon has expanded outwards.
 Successive governments have built satellite towns such as Thaketa, North Okkalapa and South Okkalapa in the 1950s to Hlaingthaya, Shwepyitha and South Dagon in the 1980s.
 Today, Greater Yangon encompasses an area covering nearly 600 km2.

-During Ne Win's isolationist rule (1962–88), Yangon's infrastructure deteriorated through poor maintenance and did not keep up with its increasing population.
+During Ne Win's isolationist rule (1962–88), Yangon's infrastructure deteriorated through poor maintenance and did not keep up with its growing population.
 In the 1990s, the military government's more open market policies attracted domestic and foreign investment, bringing a modicum of modernity to the city's infrastructure.
 Some inner city residents were forcibly relocated to new satellite towns.
 Many colonial-period buildings were demolished to make way for high-rise hotels, office buildings, and shopping malls, leading the city government to place about 200 notable colonial-period buildings under the Yangon City Heritage List in 1996.
-Major building programs have resulted in six new bridges and five new highways linking the city to its industrial back country.
+Major building programs resulted in six new bridges and five new highways linking the city to its industrial back country.
 Still, much of Yangon remains without basic municipal services such as 24-hour electricity and regular garbage collection.

-Yangon has become much more indigenous Burmese in its ethnic make-up since independence.
+Yangon has become much more indigenous Burmese in its ethnic makeup since independence.
 After independence, many South Asians and Anglo-Burmese left.
 Many more South Asians were forced to leave during the 1960s by Ne Win's xenophobic government.
 Nevertheless, sizeable South Asian and Chinese communities still exist in Yangon.
 The Anglo-Burmese have effectively disappeared, having left the country or intermarried with other Burmese groups.